-As said above, for theorists there has remained another unsolved paradox, even deeper than previous ones, the so-called quantum measurement problem: How can quantum mechanics, with its superposition principle, be compatible with the fact that each individual run of a quantum measurement yields a well-defined outcome?
-This uniqueness is at variance with the description of the measurement process by means of a pure state, the evolution of which is governed by the Schrödinger equation.
+As said above, for theorists there has remained another unsolved paradox, even deeper than previous ones, the so-51 called quantum measurement problem: How can quantum mechanics, with its superposition principle, be compatible 52 with the fact that each individual run of a quantum measurement yields a well-defined outcome?
+This uniqueness 53 is at variance with the description of the measurement process by means of a pure state, the evolution of which is 54 governed by the Schrödinger equation.
 Many workers believe that the quantum measurement problem cannot be answered within quantum mechanics.
-Some of them then hope that a hypothetical "sub-quantum theory", more basic than standard quantum mechanics, might predict what happens in individual systems [17, 18, 19, 20].
-Our purpose is, however, to prove that the probabilistic framework of quantum mechanics is sufficient, in spite of conceptual difficulties, to explain that the outcome of a single measurement is unique although unpredictable within this probabilistic framework (section 11).
-We thus wish to show that quantum theory not only predicts the probabilities for the various possible outcomes of a set of measurements - as a minimalist attitude would state - but also accounts for the uniqueness of the result of each run.
+Some of them then hope that a hypothetical "sub-quantum theory", more basic 56 than standard quantum mechanics, might predict what happens in individual systems [17, 18, 19, 20].
+Our purpose 57 is, however, to prove that the probabilistic framework of quantum mechanics is sufficient to explain that the outcome 58 of a single measurement is unique although unpredictable within this probabilistic framework (section 11).
+We thus 59 wish to show that quantum theory not only predicts the probabilities for the various possible outcomes of a set of 60 measurements - as a minimalist attitude would state - but also accounts for the uniqueness of the result of each run.
+61 A measurement is the only means through which information may be gained about a physical system S [4, 8, 9, 10, 62 11, 12, 13, 14, 21, 22].
+Both in classical and in quantum physics, it is a dynamical process which couples this system 63

-A measurement is the only means through which information may be gained about a physical system S [4, 8, 9, 10, 11, 12, 13, 14, 21, 22].
-Both in classical and in quantum physics, it is a dynamical process which couples this system S to another system, the apparatus A. Some correlations are thereby generated between the initial (and possibly final) state of S and the final state of A. Observation of A, in particular the value indicated by its pointer, then allows us to gain by inference some quantitative information about S. A measurement thus involves, in one way or another, the observers.
+Figure 11, 12, 13, 14, 21, 22].
+Both in classical and in quantum physics, it is a dynamical process which couples this system S to another system, the apparatus A. Some correlations are thereby generated between the initial (and possibly final) state of S and the final state of A. Observation of A, in particular the value indicated by its pointer, then allows us to gain by inference some quantitative information about S. A measurement thus involves, in one way or another, the observers3.
 It also has statistical features, through unavoidable uncertainties and, more deeply, through the irreducibly probabilistic nature of our description of quantum systems.